 After driving two of the Dart's three engines, the biggest takeaway is that price-conscious shoppers who choose a lower trim with the base 160-horsepower, 2.0-liter four-cylinder will still get a refined powertrain that offers decent performance and gas mileage.

-The 2.0-liter engine revs smoothly throughout its range whether equipped with the six-speed manual or the six-speed automatic transmission.
-Power, unsurprisingly, tapers off at higher speeds, and at 60 mph, there's little left for a last-minute pass around slower-moving traffic.
+The 2.0-liter engine revs smoothly throughout its range and moves the Dart smartly whether equipped with the six-speed manual or the six-speed automatic transmission.
+Power, not surprisingly, tapers off at higher speeds, and at 60 mph there's little left for a last-minute pass around slower-moving traffic.
 You have to plan your move with care.

 The automatic's one deficiency is a tendency to upshift into a higher gear than necessary.
 This might be good for fuel economy, but it can sap the engine of power when leaving a turn just when you're getting back on the gas.
 Holding the transmission in 3rd gear with the manual mode took care of the problem, but a modern automatic shouldn't need the driver's intervention.

-Like the 2.0-liter engine, the turbo four-cylinder is rated at 160 hp, but with its higher torque — 184 versus 148 pounds-feet — the turbo four-cylinder pulls harder than the base engine when you get in the higher part of the rev range.
-Nonetheless, at lower vehicle speeds, the turbo engine and dual-clutch automatic drivetrain deliver unacceptably sluggish gas pedal response and acceleration.
-A number of Cars.com editors had similar complaints, and it significantly tarnishes the driving experience.
+The midlevel engine is a turbocharged 1.4-liter four-cylinder that comes from Fiat and also powers the Fiat 500 Abarth.
+Like the 2.0-liter engine, it's rated at 160 hp, but with its higher torque — 184 versus 145 pounds-feet — the turbo four-cylinder pulls harder than the base engine when you get in the higher part of the rev range.
+Like the 2.0-liter, the turbo four-cylinder bogs down if you're not diligent about keeping it in the proper gear; there's just not much power below 2,000 rpm.

-A six-speed manual transmission is standard for all engines.
-Paired with the turbo four-cylinder, the manual shifter has longish throws, and shift feel is a little vague.
-The shifting experience is more akin to that of a Mini Cooper rather than the slick, precise movement of a manual Mazda3.
+The turbo engine works with a six-speed manual or a dual-clutch automatic transmission.
+The manual shifter has longish throws, and shift feel is a little vague.
+The shifting experience is more akin to a Mini Cooper's rather than the slick, precise movement of a manual Mazda3.

 Outside the car, the turbocharged engine's exhaust note surprised me; it has a raspy burble worthy of Chrysler's SRT performance brand.
 The sound is much more muted from the driver's seat.